by Dr. C.H. Weaver M.D. updated 10/2022

 Immunotherapy has changed the management of HCC and researchers have also asked the question can two immunotherapy agents further improve outcomes?
 A phase 3 trial that evaluated the immunotherapy combination of Imfinzi (durvalumab) plus tremelimumab has also compared treatment to Nexavar.
 The immunotherapy combinations differs from other treatments in that it targets two immune checkpoint proteins.
 Imfinzi blocks the PD-L1 protein on the surface of immune cells, while tremelimumab targets the CTLA-4 receptor.

-Although not a direct comparison the combination immunotherapy regimen did not produce survival superior to that seen with Tecentriq immunotherapy plus Avastin and the addition of tremelimumab appears only to have increased side effects.
+The STRIDE combination immunotherapy regimen did not produce survival superior to that seen with Tecentriq immunotherapy plus Avastin and the addition of tremelimumab appears only to have increased side effects.
+The FDA did however approve the combination in October 2022.18,19

 Several other immunotherapy medications are being evaluated in HCC.